hinzstatmathethzch/DRLP/README.md

 # Deep ReLU Programming
+## Description

-This is an implementation of the Deep ReLU Programming algorithm.
+This repository contains an implementation of the Deep ReLU Programming algorithm and usage examples